Sustainable wellbeing workshops

 WHAT TO EXPECT: A WINTER WORKSHOP ON ACCEPTANCE

-Here’s what you can expect if you join me…
+Here’s what you can expect if you join us…

 You’re welcomed with a St John’s Wort infusion, the leaves, foraged over peak summer months enriched by solar energy to boost our creativity.
 St John’s Wort has been known for its protective and visionary qualities since ancient times.
 It’s used in amulets to protect homes and to give strength to those wishing to follow their own path.
 Today this herb is used as a natural antidepressant since it stimulates the production of serotonin and endorphins.

-As with all my workshops, you are then introduced to a ‘Mindful Listening Garden’ where you learn a mindful listening technique.
+As with all our workshops, you are then introduced to a ‘Mindful Listening Garden’ where you learn a mindful listening technique.
 This simple five-step technique is applied during the workshop to create a safe space and guide how we interact with each other.

 You carry these thoughts into our crafting session, starting by selecting a twisted tree branch to work with, the twists representing the unhealed patterns of behaviour in your life.
 We attend to our branches with loving care, sanding them smooth or taking the edge off them.
 This mindful activity aims to help us see our own ‘twists’ in a new light and accept them for what they are.
 It’s soothing in itself and offers an opportunity to interact with others and prepare ourselves for the final self-exploration facilitated through a further craft session that centres on nature.